Reasons to Stay Alive: Chapter 5: Being

 Matt wraps up his testimony by saying that he appreciates and thanks depression because he learned what is to feel nothingness and what is to appreciate life.

-He accepted depression and feels that it was an important part of his life as it helped him find joy in life and appreciate things, he used to take for granted.
+He accepted depression and feels that it was an important part of his life as it helped him found joy in life and appreciate things, he used to take for granted.
 He says that he hates depression and is still afraid of it, but at the end of the day, it made him who he is today.

 He acknowledges he has got better and can now handle himself.
 He is grateful for being able to enjoy that life gave him a second chance.